Skip to main content

 What's the average home price in Vancouver?

-As of 2026, the benchmark price in Vancouver is approximately $1,950,000.
+As of 2026, the average selling price in Vancouver is approximately $1,950,000.
 Your specific neighbourhood and property type can vary materially.
 We'll model your file at the price band that matches your search.

 What documents do I need for a mortgage in Vancouver?